-- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least 2 committee members. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and

-- (b) coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.
+- (i) The Treasurer must- - 1. receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - 2. ensure that all moneys received are paid into the account of the Association within 5 working days after receipt: and - 3. make any payments authorized by the Committee or by a general meeting of the Association from the Association's funds. - (ii) The Treasurer must- - 1. ensure that the financial records of the Association are kept in accordance with the Act; and - 2. coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (iii) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.

-Division 3-Election of Committee members and tenure of office

-49 Who is eligible to be a Committee member
+Division 3-Election of Committee members and tenure of office c.
+Who is eligible to be a Committee member: